-A city or town board can take official action in two ways: It can pass a resolution and/or an ordinance.
-Both actions play important roles in their own ways and they share certain similarities.
-However, there are distinctions between the two and it is important to know the differences.
+A city or town council can take official action in two ways: It can pass a resolution or an ordinance.
+Both actions play important roles in their own way and they share certain similarities.
+However, there are distinctions between the two and knowing the differences is important.